Business Transformation Agency

 The Business Transformation Agency (BTA) was an organization of the United States Department of Defense responsible for guiding the department's business operations modernization.
 The BTA was active from 2005 until its closure in 2011.

-The agency aimed to foster business operations support for the American warfighter and seeks to provide accountability to the American taxpayer by systematically improving DoD's business processes, ERP systems and investment governance.
-Aiming to provide consistency, consolidation and coordination across the Department of Defense, the BTA produces the Enterprise Transition Plan (ETP)—an integrated and executable roadmap that observes the standards laid out in the Business Enterprise Architecture (BEA).
+The agency aimed to foster business operations support for the American warfighter and sought to provide accountability to the American taxpayer by systematically improving DoD's business processes, ERP systems and investment governance.
+Aiming to provide consistency, consolidation and coordination across the Department of Defense, the BTA produced the Enterprise Transition Plan (ETP)—an integrated and executable roadmap that observed the standards laid out in the Business Enterprise Architecture (BEA).
 The ETP and the BEA aimed to transform DoD business operations to achieve improved warfighter support while enabling financial accountability across the Department of Defense.

 The Business Transformation Agency was established by Deputy Secretary of Defense Gordon R. England on October 7, 2005.
-The founding executives of the BTA were Co-directors Thomas Modly, Deputy Under Secretary of Defense for Financial Management, and Paul Brinkley, Deputy Under Secretary of Defense for Business Transformation; Director of Transformation Planning and Performance, David Fisher; Director of Transformation Priorities and Requirements, Radha Sekar; Director; Director of Investment Management, Paul Ketrick; Director of Warfighter Support, Bob Love; Director of Information and Federation Management, David Scantling; and Director of Agency Operations, Navy Captain Michael Murphy.
+The founding executives of the BTA were Co-directors Thomas Modly, Deputy Under Secretary of Defense for Financial Management, and Paul Brinkley, Deputy Under Secretary of Defense for Business Transformation; Director of Transformation Planning and Performance, David Fisher; Director of Transformation Priorities and Requirements, Radha Sekar; Director of Investment Management, Paul Ketrick; Director of Warfighter Support, Bob Love; Director of Information and Federation Management, David Scantling; and Director of Agency Operations, Navy Captain Michael Murphy.

-In August 2010, Secretary of Defense Robert Gates directed the inactivation of the BTA.
-The disestablishment of the agency was to be completed by September 2011.
-In his speech, Secretary Gates said "The Business Transformation Agency was formally established in 2006 to foster the reform and modernization of this department's business practices.
-Since its creation, BTA, an agency that now employs approximately 360 people and spends $340 million a year, has shifted more of its focus to day-to-day oversight of individual acquisition programs, a function that can be performed by a number of other organizations.
-Furthermore, the mission assigned to BTA has largely been legislatively assigned to other elements of the department."
+In August 2010, Secretary of Defense Robert Gates announced that the BTA would be disbanded as part of a broader initiative to cut costs and streamline the Department of Defense.
+Gates explained that the agency’s functions would be absorbed by other parts of the department and that the BTA, along with other offices, would be closed.
+This decision was part of a campaign to reduce service support contractors and eliminate redundancy across the defense enterprise.

+The formal disestablishment of the Business Transformation Agency was completed by September 2011.